 Nonetheless, the term “conference approved” is quite unfortunate and it ought to be changed.
 No matter what the GSO says, it implies that something is approved and something else is, in fact, not approved.
 In many of the rooms of AA it leads directly to censorship.
 That’s the way language works, folks.
-And as a result some in AA question the legitimacy and value of books that could otherwise be very helpful.
+And as a result many in AA avoid books that could otherwise be very helpful.

 Here are just a few of the “Agnostica approved” books.

 Now available as an ebook in all versions, including Kindle and Kobo Review by Jean S. This book offers a way forward for the fellowship of Alcoholics Anonymous.
 The unstated goal of The Little Book is to widen the gateway of AA so that all who suffer might pass through, regardless of belief or lack of belief.
 The book presents the 12 Step program … Continue reading

 Review by Carol M. Finally!
 A daily reflection book for nonbelievers, freethinkers and everyone, Beyond Belief: Agnostic Musings for 12 Step Life offers 365 quips for every alcoholic/addict.
 Drawing on quotes from writers, skeptics, entertainers, economists, religious leaders, philosophers, psychologists and varied recovery fellowship literature, Beyond Belief neither canonizes nor … Continue reading